-Elephants are able to swim very well and can cross river barriers in order to move through their home ranges.
-Although the Bornean Elephant is the largest of Borneo’s mammals, whilst in the forest these elephants are able to move freely without causing damage to trees and smaller vegetation.
+Elephants are able to swim very well and will cross river barriers in order to move through their home ranges.
+The Bornean Elephant is the largest of Borneo’s mammals, but when in the forest these elephants are able to move freely without causing damage to trees and smaller vegetation.

 The Bornean Elephant is found in the Lower Kinabatangan floodplain in the state of Sabah, Malaysian Borneo and, occasionally, in the Indonesian state of East Kalimantan.
 Generally they are found in lowland forest, which in the Kinabatangan is seasonally inundated with floodwaters.

 There is continued debate on the status of the Bornean Elephant, which has been genetically distinct from the mainland species for more than 300,000 years.
 It is now thought that these elephants might be descendants of a population of Javan elephants, brought over to Borneo by the Sultan of Sulu.
 Since the Javan elephant was hunted to extinction on Java and Sulu during the 19th century, this makes the Bornean Elephant of great conservation interest